joe-niland/boxstarter-salt/readme.md

 This BoxStarter packages is a very basic wrapper around bootstrap-salt.ps1.
 Requires further work to expose config variables or pull them from a config store, etc.

+It also installs git so you can use gitfs remotes.

 Current Limitations
 -------------------